An Open Learning Design, Data Analytics and Visualization Framework for E-Learning

 Phase 2 (Y3-Y4) of this project aims to facilitate K-12 and MOOC instruction and research by:

+Evaluating (1) and (2) on a pilot scale.
 Analytical and visualization methods are targeted because e-learning in K-12 education is often centered around resources such as item banks and videos, but these platforms lack students’ interaction data in test items, limiting the possibility of further data analytics.
 CT and mathematics are both important areas in STEM education.
 CT is a key 21st century competence encompassing knowledge, skills and their application to solve problems.
 The integrated patterns will provide data-driven feedback to inform e-learning design.